AikidoSec/firewall-node/docs/troubleshooting.md

 - The package installed correctly.
 - The firewall is initialized early in your app (before routes or handlers).
 - Your framework-specific integration (middleware, decorator, etc.) matches the example in the README.
-- You’re running a supported runtime version for your language.
+- You’re using Node.js 16 or newer

 ## Check connection to Aikido